De Nieuwe Kleren Van De Keizer (The Emperor's New Clothes)

 Bound by duty to acclaim him and to stroke his vain ego.

-Two of his subjects were most bent out of shape, so much vanity was quite unheard of.
+Two of his subjects were dismayed, so much vanity was quite unheard of!

 That is why they thought of a trick and appeared at the gates of the palace.